 Most of our royalty revenues are derived from sales of PegIntron.
-Royalty revenues from sales of PegIntron by Merck accounted for approximately 73% and 90% of our total royalty revenues for the three months ended March 31, 2016 and 2015, respectively.
-Royalty revenues from Merck have been declining sharply and this trend is expected to continue.
+Royalty revenues from sales of PegIntron by Merck accounted for approximately 72% and 67% of our total royalty revenues for the three months ended June 30, 2016 and 2015, respectively, and 73% and 79% of our total royalty revenues for the six-month periods ended June 30, 2016 and 2015, respectively.
+Royalty revenues from Merck have been declining sharply, primarily because of biosimilar competition, as have our royalties, generally, from other licensees, due to the continued expiration of patents in various countries and availability of alternative medications.
+This trend is expected to continue.